kgrid/kgrid-activator/README.md

 ----

-# Note: We are currently using the basic github site publishing not the vuepress build
+# Note: We are currently using the vuepress build

 ## Publish Vuepress Documentation